Skip to main content

 Bossenstein Castle lies north of the village of Broechem, in the province of Antwerp in the Flemish region in Belgium.

-Not much later it went to the Van Berchem family.
-They are supposed to have made some major alterations to the castle.
-They sold it in 1544 to Guilelmus van der Rijt, who was a member of the city council of nearby Antwerp.
-In the deed of sale the castle was described as an impressive estate, with a lot of outbuildings.
-Of these outbuildings nothing survives.
+Not long after, it came into the possession of the Van Berchem family, who are believed to have made significant changes to the castle.
+They sold it in 1544 to Guilelmus van der Rijt, a member of the city council of nearby Antwerp.
+The sale deed described the castle as an impressive estate with many outbuildings; however, none of these survive today.

-In 1655 it was sold again, this time to Willem van Halmale.
-He rebuilt the castle into a beautiful residence, which was still fortified.
+In 1655, it was sold again, this time to Willem van Halmale, who transformed the castle into a beautiful residence while still maintaining its fortifications.

-During the 18th century the castle changed hands several times between several noble families.
-Between 1798 and 1843 the castle was used by religious institutions.
+Throughout the 18th century, the castle changed hands several times among noble families.
+Between 1798 and 1843, it was used by religious institutions.
+In 1906, restoration work helped prevent its slow decline.

-At present the castle is surrounded by the grounds of an 18-hole golf and polo club.
-The terrain of this club is probably not freely accessible.
-There is however a long distance walking path leading through the golf course which is.
-As far as I know, the castle itself can not be visited.
-A nice castle in pleasant surroundings.
+Today, Bossenstein Castle is surrounded by the grounds of an 18-hole golf and polo club.
+Access to the terrain is likely restricted, but there is a public path over the golf course that passes the castle.
+As far as I know, the castle itself cannot be visited.
+It remains a lovely castle in a pleasant setting.

 Gallery